 Project.
+The project will be done ONLY by students NOT GOING to Germany.
 Describe a real-life problem in an organization and present a solution.
 It is important to use concepts from Organizational Behavior throughout the project.
 This may be a written essay or a video.
 The final result should be something you could give to people in the organization.
 If they read (or view) it, they should get the impression that you thought about the issue, you know what you are talking about, and you can back up your ideas with relevant concepts and research.
 You may do this alone or with one other student from the class.